microsoft/WindowsAppSDK/specs/dynamicdependencies/DynamicDependencies.md

     /// @param options additional options affecting the package dependency
     ///
     /// @note This fails if the package dependency cannot be resolved to a specific package.
-    ///       This package resolution check is skipped if MddPinPackageDependency.DoNotVerifyDependencyResolution
+    ///       This package resolution check is skipped if MddTryCreatePackageDependencyOptions.VerifyDependencyResolution=false
     ///       is specified.
 This is useful for installers pinning a package dependency for all users on a system.
     ///
-    /// @see Pin(String, PackageVersion)
+    /// @see Create(String, PackageVersion)
-    /// @see Pin(String, PackageVersion, PinPackageDependencyOptions)
+    /// @see Create(String, PackageVersion, PinPackageDependencyOptions)
-    /// @see PinForUser()
+    /// @see CreateForUser()
-    static PackageDependency PinForSystem(
+    static PackageDependency CreateForSystem(
         String packageFamilyName,
         PackageVersion minVersion,
         PinPackageDependencyOptions options);

-    void Unpin();
+    /// Delete a defined package dependency.
+    /// @note The package depenency id useless after Delete.
+The property is valid but attempting to use it fails e.g. PackageDependency.GetFromId(id) returns null. void Delete();

     /// Resolve a previously pinned PackageDependency to a specific package and
     /// add it to the calling process' package graph.
 Once the dependency has